Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Discussion

 Although GPT-4V showed promise in understanding real-world images\cite{Zhang2023-ax}, its effectiveness in interpreting real-world chest radiographs was limited.

 Our study had limitations.
-First, the few-shot training is that it may be more prone to generating ICD-10 codes already in the provided examples, potentially reducing the diversity of ICD-10 codes generated.
+First, few-shot training is that it may be more prone to generating ICD-10 codes already in the provided examples, potentially reducing the diversity of ICD-10 codes generated.
 Second, we were unable to access other multimodal LLMs that support image inputs.
 Consequently, we lacked comparative data with respect to the results of GPT-4v.
-Finally, due to the limited size of the dataset and relatively low level of inter-rater agreement among the radiologists, analysis by GPT-4V may have been challenging.
+Finally, due to the limited size of the data set and relatively low level of inter-rater agreement among the radiologists, analysis by GPT-4V may have been challenging.

-In conclusion, GPT-4 with Vision (GPT-4V) showed promise in understanding natural images but had limited effectiveness in interpreting real-world chest radiographs.
+In conclusion, GPT-4V has shown promise in understanding natural images but had limited effectiveness in interpreting real-world chest radiographs.
 Our results highlight the need for additional comprehensive development and assessments prior to incorporating the GPT-4V model into clinical practice routines.
 Task-specific, fine-tuned multimodal LLMs or foundation models are urgently needed for this purpose, although it is not necessarily the best solution.
-To yield robust and generalizable results, we plan to explore larger and more diverse datasets using real-world data in future studies.
-This will involve including multiple modalities, such as brain CT scans and MRIs, to conduct a more thorough evaluation of GPT-4V's performance.
+To yield robust and generalizable results, we plan to explore larger and more diverse data sets using real-world data in future studies.
+This will involve including multiple modalities, such as brain CT scans and MRIs, to conduct a more thorough evaluation of the performance of GPT-4V.